agraef/midizap/README.md

 # Bugs

 There probably are some.
 Please submit bug reports and pull requests at the midizap [git repository][agraef/midizap].

 The names of some of the debugging options are rather peculiar.
 That's mainly due to historical reasons and my laziness; midizap inherited them from Eric Messick's ShuttlePRO program on which midizap is based (see below).
 So they'll probably last until someone comes up with some really good names.

 midizap tries to keep things simple, which implies that it has its limitations.
-In particular, aftertouch and system messages are not supported right now, there's only one internal shift state, and midizap lacks some more interesting ways of mapping MIDI data.
+In particular, system messages are not supported right now, there's only one internal shift state, and midizap lacks some more interesting ways of mapping MIDI data.
 There are other, more powerful ways of doing these things, but they are also more complicated and usually require programming.
 So, while midizap often does the job reasonably well for simple mapping tasks, if things start getting fiddly then you're usually better off using a more comprehensive tool like [Pd][].

 [Pd]: http://puredata.info/